 Protect and Preserve the Environment

 Ensure the cleanup of PFC contaminated wells and groundwater continues in a quick and orderly fashion.
 Continue to support the Washington County Environmental Center in Woodbury, including more hours and expanded material drop-off.
-Ensure the $20 million that was given to the county following passage of the county-wide Land and Water Legacy Act referendum continues to be spent wisely.
+Ensure the $20 million that was given to the county following passage of the county-wide Land and Water Legacy Act referendum in 2006, continues to be spent wisely.
 Consider recommendations from the Park & Planning Commission on how these dollars are spent on parkland and development rights purchases (willing sellers only), to conserve open space.
-Continue to leverage money from other public and private entities to stretch our dollars as far as possible and ensure that only the best parcels (good criteria are already in place that includes a priority for public access) are selected, negotiated and finalized.
-Follow THRiVE 2040 new equity goals to connect new transitway service to county regional parks whenever possible.
+Continue to leverage money from other public and private entities to stretch our dollars as far as possible and ensure that only the best parcels (good criteria are already in place) are selected, negotiated and finalized.